What is the Nipah virus and how does it affect people?

 The Nipah virus, on the other hand, is a serious infection that can result in brain swelling and death, so knowing the symptoms to look for is crucial.

-Over the last two years, the world has been fighting the Covid pandemic, and vaccines have proven to be effective.
+Over the last two years, the world has battled the Covid pandemic, and vaccines have proven to be effective in combating the virus.

-The Coalition for Epidemic Preparedness Innovations (Cepi), which has assisted in the funding of Covid vaccines that are being given to people all over the world, is now funding vaccines against other diseases with the potential to become pandemics, such as the Nipah virus.
+The Coalition for Epidemic Preparedness Innovations (Cepi), which has aided in the funding of Covid vaccines that are being given to people all over the world, is now funding vaccines against other diseases that could become pandemics, such as the Nipah virus.

-The disease has a 70% fatality rate, and there are currently no vaccines or treatments available.
+There are currently no vaccines or treatments available for the virus, which has a fatality rate of up to 70%.

 This means that if just one person contracts the virus, it could spread rapidly throughout society, and outbreaks are common in places like India and Bangladesh.